LaDOTD announces closures, shifts for areas around La. Highway 30 roundabouts

 Trending News

-The roundabout is fully operational and South St. Landry Avenue alongside Robert Wilson Road are open to traffic.
+The roundabout and South St. Landry Avenue alongside Robert Wilson Road will be open to traffic the night of Oct.
+29.

 More News